Overview

 Surgery

 There are two common treatment options for repairing a ruptured brain aneurysm.
-In some cases, these procedures may be considered to treat an unruptured aneurysm.
-However, the known risks may outweigh the potential benefits for people with some unruptured aneurysms.
+For some people, these procedures may be considered to treat an unruptured aneurysm.
+However, the potential treatment risks may outweigh the potential benefits for some unruptured aneurysms.

 Flow diversion

-Flow diversion is a newer endovascular treatment option for treatment of a brain aneurysm.
+Flow diversion is an endovascular treatment option for treatment of a brain aneurysm.
 The procedure involves placing a stent in the blood vessel to divert blood flow away from the aneurysm.
 The stent that's placed is called a flow diverter.

 With less blood flow going to the aneurysm, there's less risk of rupture.
 It also allows the body to heal.
 The stent prompts the body to grow new cells that seal the aneurysm.

-Flow diversion may be particularly useful in larger aneurysms that can't be treated with other options.
+Flow diversion may be particularly useful in larger aneurysms that can't be treated with other options and in locations that are more difficult to treat with surgery or standard endovascular treatments.

 - Pain relievers, such as acetaminophen (Tylenol, others), may be used to treat headache pain.